vmware-archive/bitfusion-with-kubernetes-integration/bitfusion_device_plugin/README.md

 EOF
 ```

-Calculating formula for bitfusion.io/gpu = gpu-percent * gpu-amount
+Calculating formula for **[bitfusion.io/gpu]** = gpu-percent * gpu-amount

-Use the following command to check the quota occupied the results:
+Use the following command to check the quota consumption the results:

 ```
 $ kubectl describe quota -n tensorflow-benchmark bitfusion-quota